The Importance of Sleeping Well

 Now that we’ve established that you need to sleep, how can you sleep better?

 For us, what works best is setting a routine.
 Meaning, go to bed at the same time every night, unplugging one hour prior, finishing dinner at least two hours before bed, and making sleep a priority.
-We seldom get less than 8 or 9 hours of sleep.
+We seldom get less than 8 hours of sleep.

-We sleep with one every night.
+Since we travel frequently, we’re in the habit of sleeping with one every night.
 If you consistently have blackout curtains, then you don’t need this.

-“Escape” Sleep Masks by Dream Essentials is our favorite, tried-and-true face mask.
+This sleep mask is our favorite, tried-and-true face mask.
 It provides a total blackout with no pressure on your eyelids.

-Sleep Sound Machine by Marpac Dohm is a must.
+This sound machine is a must.
 You can’t underestimate the impact of white noise to drown out cars, drunk people, dogs barking, or loud bass from a nearby bar.
 This one is great for your nightstand at home.

 A sound machine might even be a good option for your pets.
 We housesat for two dogs that would bark in the middle of the night.
 Once we turned on a sound machine, they were quiet all night.